Christmas in July: Origins

 The term, if not the exact concept, was given national attention with the release of the Hollywood movie comedy Christmas in July in 1940, written and directed by Preston Sturges.
 In the story, a man is fooled into believing he has won $25,000 in an advertising slogan contest.
-He buys presents for family, friends, and neighbors, and proposes marriage to his girlfriend.
+He buys presents for family, friends, and neighbours, and proposes marriage to his girlfriend.

 In 1942, the Calvary Baptist Church in Washington, D.C. celebrated Christmas in July with carols and the sermon "Christmas Presents in July".
 They repeated it in 1943, with a Christmas tree covered with donations.
-The pastor explained that the special service was patterned after a program held each summer at his former church in Philadelphia, when the congregation would present Christmas gifts early to give ample time for their distribution to missions worldwide.
+The pastor explained that the special service was patterned after a programme held each summer at his former church in Philadelphia, when the congregation would present Christmas gifts early to give ample time for their distribution to missions worldwide.
 It became an annual event, and in 1945, the service began to be broadcast over local radio.

 The U.S. Post Office and U.S. Army and Navy officials, in conjunction with the American advertising and greeting card industries, threw a Christmas in July luncheon in New York in 1944 to promote an early Christmas mailing campaign for service men overseas during World War II.
 The luncheon was repeated in 1945.

 American advertisers began using Christmas in July themes in print for summertime sales as early as 1950.
 In the United States, it is more often used as a marketing tool than an actual holiday.
 Television stations may choose to re-run Christmas specials, and many stores have Christmas in July sales.
-Some individuals choose to celebrate Christmas in July themselves, typically as an intentionally transparent excuse to have a party.
-This is in part because most bargainers tend to sell Christmas goods around July to make room for next year's inventory.
+This is partly because most bargainers sell Christmas goods around July to make room for next year's inventory.

 Celebrations

 Southern Hemisphere

 In the Southern Hemisphere, seasons are in reverse to the Northern Hemisphere, with summer falling in December, January, and February, and with winter falling in June, July, and August.
-Therefore, in some southern hemisphere countries, such as Australia, South Africa, Argentina, Brazil, and New Zealand, Christmas in July or Midwinter Christmas events are undertaken in order to have Christmas with a winter feel in common with the northern hemisphere.
-These countries still celebrate Christmas on December 25, in their summer, like the northern hemisphere.
+Therefore, in some Southern Hemisphere countries, such as Australia, South Africa, and New Zealand, Christmas in July or Midwinter Christmas events are undertaken in order to have Christmas with a winter feel in common with the Northern Hemisphere.
+These countries still also celebrate Christmas on December 25, in their summer, like the Northern Hemisphere.